 Attention To The Details

-K. Keep your eyes moving suggests that by watching what is ahead, next to. and behind you gives you more control of your surroundings in your vehicle.
-This give you time to prepare for vehicles that are passing, getting ready to possibly move into your path, or just being aware of who is around you on the road.
+By watching what is ahead, next to, and behind you, you have more control of your surroundings in your vehicle.
+This gives you time to prepare for vehicles that are passing, getting ready to possibly move into your path, or just being aware of who is around you on the road.

-M. Make sure they see you means making eye contact, and using your signals and any fother form of communication to make other drivers aware that you are here.
-It is very rare that someone will pull out in front of you and cut you off, if they see you on the road.
+Making eye contact, and using your signals and any other form of communication to make other drivers aware that you are here.
+It is very rare that someone will pull out in front of you and cut you off if they see you on the road.
 Most drivers are courteous and will acknowledge your presence on the road.
 Using your signal lights, headlights, horn and even making eye contact are a few ways to make driving safer and easier.

 Safe driving has been and always will be about paying attention.
 Set your mirrors so you can see into the lanes next to you.
 Save phone conversations till after you have stopped.
 Never tailgate other cars.

 A few of these rules should help you and that person who will be driving very soon.
 Applying the skills necessary to become a safe driver is easier said than done.
 Nevertheless, paying attention to details on the road can save you money, save your car, and save your life.